-Brake Pad Wear Indicators
+Brake Pad Wear Indicator

-Electronic sensors provide a warning light for the driver.
-This is a less intrusive way of indicating pad wear to the driver.
-When this wired circuit is interrupted the pad wear warning light will activate on the instrument panel.
+The electric pad warning system is a less intrusive way of indicating pad wear to the driver.
+When this wired circuit is interrupted, the pad wear warning light illuminates on the instrument panel.